Contents of this guide:

 2) A stump hunter’s guide for Vancouver and area

 If your interested to see large and impressive stumps remaining, focus on those of western red-cedar (Thuja plicata) trees.
 No other native species has a trunk with similar gigantic width and buttressing.
 In fact, red-cedar are the largest diameter tree species in Canada, sometimes exceeding 5m in diameter —longer than a pick-up.
 Red-cedar trunks have wide spreading root structures that buttress them against wind and give them an impressive girth at ground level.
 Red-cedar wood is resistant to decay, such that even in the wet coastal temperate forest some stumps remain hard, usable and valuable lumber for >100 years after its death.
-‘Cedar rats’ is a term used for men living on hard times, who salvage remaining wood by bucking off large chunks by saw then splitting them with a froe into merchantable strips called cedar shakes (meet one here: video).
+Loggers sometimes referred to as ‘Cedar rats,’ especially when living on hard times, salvage remaining cedar scraps by bucking off large chunks by saw then splitting them with a froe (or by machine) into merchantable strips called cedar shakes (meet one here: video).

 The hollow stump at Stanley Park (above) is by far the most famous red-cedar stump.
 It was already dead and burned out when the first immigrating settlers arrived to the region in the 1850’s.
 Many portraits of early settlers feature the stump.
-Due to the stumps high cultural heritage values the hollow stump was refurbished in 2012.
+Due to the stumps high cultural heritage values the hollow stump was refurbished in 2012 following heated debates between a coalition of supporters and Park Board staff who failed to understand the importance of the tree and promoted its destruction (see this must watch film on The Hollow Stump).
 It’s now solidly supported with steel poles so that it will likely last another hundred years or more.

 Pacific Spirit Park has impressive stumps of cedar and Douglas-fir (guide).
 Unbeknownst to most of the most UBC staff, students and faculty, large cedar stumps even litter the urban forests found directly on UBC campus, such as those outside the Nitobe Memorial Gardens.